twosaturdayscode/twosaturdays.dev/content/blog/me-in-the-web.md

 ---
 title: Me in the web
-description: >-
-  Why and how I got into the field of web development, a simple journey that led me to where I am now
+description: Why and how I got into the field of web development, a simple journey that led me to where I am now
-date: {}
+date: 2022-06-02T14:38:02.836Z
-published: true
+slug: me-in-the-web
 ---

 After graduating in industrial chemistry I was more dazed than ever, I had no idea what I wanted or wanted to do, I just knew I had to find a job with this degree .

 I watch myriads of videos and read as many articles on how to look for work, I start setting up profiles on various job finding sites, I send out some resumes and I start using LinkedIn as if it were Facebook.